 Can I Substitute The Harissa Spice Blend?

 Harissa spice blend is a seasoning of dried chilies, paprika, garlic powder, and warm spices like cumin, coriander, and caraway.
-Mexican spice blend or Middle Eastern Spice Blend can replace the harissa spice blend if you don’t keep it in the pantry.
+You can replace it Mexican spice blend or Middle Eastern Spice Blend if you don’t keep it in the pantry.

-Add the oil, lemon juice, shallot, garlic, ginger, mustard, syrup, and spices to a quart-sized mason jar or blender.
-Use an immersion blender to blend the vinaigrette until it emulsifies or becomes thick and cohesive.
-If you’re making the garlic-ginger vinaigrette in a blender, blend the ingredients together at low speed.
+Add the oil, lemon juice, shallot, garlic, ginger, mustard, syrup, and spices to a small bowl, a quart-sized mason jar, or a blender.
+Use an immersion blender to blend the vinaigrette until it emulsifies and thickens.
+If you’re making the garlic-ginger vinaigrette in a blender, blend the ingredients at low speed.
 Add a small amount of cold water to the blender if things aren’t moving around enough.

 How Far Ahead Can I Make The Garlic-Ginger Vinaigrette?